fbedussi/blog/_posts/2025-03-31-The style inside the shadow DOM is less isolated than I tought.md

 - white-space
 - word-spacing

 This explains why text within my shadow DOM was picking up global styles.
-Unfortunately, this discovery—combined with the fact that `@font-face` rules don't work inside shadow DOM (which I'll cover in a future post)—triggered a redesign of my approach.
+Unfortunately, this discovery—combined with the fact that [`@font-face` rules don't work inside shadow DOM](https://fbedussi.github.io/blog/til/The-font-face-rule-does-not-work-in-the-shadow-DOM)—triggered a redesign of my approach.
 I ultimately had to abandon shadow DOM for this project and return it to my toolbox once again.
 One damned shadow DOM!
 One day you'll be mine!